raorajat21/PSA-Project-Piece/README.md

-# StableMatchingPlayground
+# Stable Matching Playground explaining Gale-Shapley Algorithm
-A playground explaining stable matchings and the Gale-Shapley algorithm using 🐱🐶🐭🐦.
+A playground explaining stable matchings and the Gale-Shapley algorithm using Swift.

 **LICENSE**